Vertical or Horizontal? How to See Others as Equally Needed

 Vertical or Horizontal?

 Romans 12:3-6 For by the grace given me I say to every one of you: Do not think of yourself more highly than you ought, but rather think of yourself with sober judgment, in accordance with the measure of faith God has given you.
 Just as each of us has one body with many members, and these members do not all have the same function, so in Christ we who are many form one body, and each member belongs to all the others.
-We have different gifts, according to the grace given us . . .
-(NIV)
+We have different gifts, according to the grace given us… (NIV)

-The warning is that people should not think more highly than they ought because they have a specific gift.
+The warning is that people should not think more highly than they ought because they possess a specific gift.
 Paul said that just as each of us has a body with many members, so is it in Christ.
 Each member belongs to all the others.
 Paul taught against the thinking that one person was more necessary than another.

 1 Corinthians 12:15-18 If the foot shall say, Because I am not the hand, I am not of the body; is it therefore not of the body?
 And if the ear shall say, Because I am not the eye, I am not of the body; is it therefore not of the body?
 If the whole body were an eye, where were the hearing?
 If the whole were hearing, where were the smelling?
 But now hath God set the members every one of them in the body, as it hath pleased him.

 We please God when we operate our gift.
-Paul said to make an entire body, the foot must be the foot.
+Paul said that to make an entire body, the foot must be the foot.
 The ear must be the ear.
 We need the eye, but we all cannot be the eye.
 Someone must be the nose.
 The body of Christ is beautiful when understood in this capacity.
 In this capacity of operation, we please God, for this is how he has set us.

 Vertical or Horizontal?